chjj/bdoc/README.md

 certain kinds of package attacks like the one seen on the `event-stream` package.
 As such, we seek to minimize the NPM attack surface.

-### Why not use shrinkwrap or bundledDependencies?
+### Why not use shrinkwrap and/or bundledDependencies?

 Bundling the dependencies directly allows one to clone directly from github without having to run `npm install`.
 We are aiming to minimize reliance on NPM altogether.

+### Why not bundle it?

+JSDoc is difficult to bundle into a single file due to its use of dynamic requires.
+Until someone takes the time to rid the entire codebase of all dynamic requires, this is the best we can do.

 ## Usage